nextcloud/documentation/admin_manual/installation/system_requirements.rst

 Memory
 ^^^^^^

-Memory requirements for running an Nextcloud server are greatly variable, depending on the numbers of users, apps, files and volume of server activity.
+Memory requirements for running a Nextcloud server are greatly variable, depending on the numbers of users, apps, files and volume of server activity.

 Nextcloud needs a minimum of **128MB** RAM, and we recommend a minimum of **512MB**.